hkad98/mindsdb-gooddata-integration/TUTORIAL.md

 # 4. MindsDB

 First, we need to add the data source we want to work with.
-We will add GoodData FDW set in the previous step using the following command:
+We will add GoodData FDW set in the previous step using the following command in running the MindsDB instance which is accessible from [http://127.0.0.1:47334/](http://127.0.0.1:47334/).

 ```sql
 CREATE DATABASE fdw_gooddata